-A Juliette, or individually registered Girl Scout (IRG), has the same Girl Scout experience as any other girl -outdoor adventures, hands-on STEM experiments, life skills training, and entrepreneurship like our Cookie Program, with the support of a Girl Scout volunteer - she simply does it all without being in a troop setting.
-If you're a Juliette family, reach out to memberservices@gsep.org for guidance, support, and to stay up to date on cool events your Girl Scout can attend... and even some for the whole family.
+A Juliette, or individually registered Girl Scout (IRG), has the same Girl Scout experience as any other girl outdoor adventures, hands-on STEM experiments, life skills training, and entrepreneurship like our Cookie Program, with the support of a Girl Scout volunteershe simply does it all without being in a troop setting.
+If you're a Juliette family, look for emails to stay up to date on cool events your Girl Scout can attend... and even some for the whole family.
+Reach out to memberservices@gsep.org for guidance and support.